 This blog post is about building a custom legend to replace the default legend in a standard Power BI map visual.
 The ArcGIS map visual is great.
 It takes some tweaking to get the most out of it, but it’s certainly worth your while.
 Just like other mapping visuals, the legend doesn’t look too good and should be improved.
-You may watch the full video of this tutorial at the bottom of this blog.
+You can watch the full video of this tutorial at the bottom of this blog.

 In this tutorial, I’ll demonstrate how to build a custom legend in a choropleth map with filters for displaying both the preferred colors and the segmentation.

 Choropleth maps are great for displaying aggregated values within geographical boundaries like states, municipalities, or postcodes.

 For this example, we’ll create a choropleth map based on postcode.
 The map is similar to the huff gravity analysis map in the Geospatial Analysis course.
 The same data set has been used here as well.